 So, prioritising culture which is built on the right foundational values and steered with servant leadership should, in turn, improve aspects like retention, job satisfaction, employee engagement and a range of other advantages.

 Why do we need the best leadership, values and culture more than ever?

 In our drastically changing world, businesses are having to be agile and adaptable like never before, but to have any chance of doing that successfully, your whole team needs to work as a synchronised unit, with each individual being engaged, accountable and satisfied with their work.

 However, in April 2020, it was reported that at the time, 60% of the adult population was working from home as a result of lockdown.
 Businesses that lacked focus on the three components had the additional challenge of dealing with employees who may be unmotivated or disengaged.

-While the figure is smaller now, spikes in the virus suggest a second wave is likely, and so businesses have the opportunity to give their overall culture the care and attention it deserves.
+While the number of those working at home is smaller now, there’s still a lot of uncertainty and so more businesses have made the permanent move to WFH.
+As a result, businesses need to take the opportunity to give their overall culture the care and attention it deserves so that it holds up outside office walls.
 This can work as part of your overall strategy to protect your business from a recession.

 Looking to the future

 The time of businesses whose values and success are derived from are hyper-focused on sales (to the detriment of their team, customers and society) and rigid hierarchical boundaries are coming to an end, as they’re simply not sustainable.
 So when we look to what business could be like in the future, it’s bright.

 Firstly though, we have the unprecedented challenge of COVID19 and the subsequent recession, but your values, leadership and culture can help you thrive, even in tough economic times, as a committed, satisfied and able team with the right direction and support can be invaluable in time like these.